Alexpureinheart/Terminal-Taxi/readme.txt

 -Boundaries implimented
 -Need to create intersections and stop lights to make interactions easier . . .
 -Will add streetnames
+-Will give the locations names -- e.g. -- "The Library" , "Joe's Pizza" etc.

 3. Customer interactions
 -Customers are randomly generated with names and destinations . . .